alexirpan/alexirpan.github.io/touhou-music-recs.markdown

 For every genre of music I listen to, I was introduced to that genre through Touhou.
 That isn't a joke.
 It's fact.

-Here are songs I ilke.
+Here are some songs I like.
 To keep this list short, every circle gets at most one song.
-Some circles are one hit wonders, and some produce masterpiece after masterpiece (looking at you Demetori), but in this they all get equal representation.
+Some circles are one hit wonders, and some produce masterpiece after masterpiece (looking at you, Demetori), but in this they all get equal representation.